Parliament of Nauru

-The Parliament of Nauru has 19 members, elected for a three-year term in multi-seat constituencies.
-The President of Nauru is elected by the members of the Parliament.
+The Parliament of Nauru, officially the Parliament of Naoero, is the legislative body for the Republic of Naoero.
+It has 19 members, elected for a four-year term in multi-seat constituencies.
+The president of Nauru is elected by the members of the Parliament.
 The number of seats was increased to 19 following elections in 2013.

 The members of the Parliament of Nauru are elected by a positional voting system.

 History

 The Parliament of Nauru came into existence with the country's independence on 31 January 1968.
 The island was previously a United Nations Trust Territory administered by Australia.
-The Australian government's Nauru Act 1965 created the Legislative Council for the Territory of Nauru, consisting of 15 members – nine elected members, one ex officio member (the Administrator of Nauru), and five "official members" nominated by the Administrator.
+The Australian government's Nauru Act 1965 created the Legislative Council for the Territory of Nauru, consisting of 15 members – nine elected members, one ex officio member (the administrator of Nauru), and five "official members" nominated by the administrator.

 On 22 March 2010, Radio New Zealand International reported that President Marcus Stephen had dissolved Parliament in readiness for elections on 24 April 2010.
 The election saw all 18 MPs returned, but by this stage, nine of them had formed the Opposition, resulting in a deadlocked Parliament.
 Another election was held in June 2010, as a result of the continuing deadlock.
-After weeks of uncertainty, the deadlock was resolved when the Opposition agreed to have one of its own MPs, Ludwig Scotty, elected as Speaker.
+After weeks of uncertainty, the deadlock was resolved when the Opposition agreed to have one of its own MPs, Ludwig Scotty, elected as speaker.
 President Stephen then suggested that the number of MPs should be expanded to 19, to prevent future deadlocks.
 In late 2012, Parliament, under the leadership of President Dabwido, acted on this suggestion and passed a law increasing the number of seats to 19 after election in 2013, it is expected to prevent future deadlocks like the one in 2010.